IMPORTANT: We have in house expert General Power of Attorney Lawyer India for drafting and vetting of legal documents.

 GPA or General Power of Attorney as the name suggests is an authorization by any person to another person to do and perform certain acts.
+It is drafted General Power of Attorney Lawyer India or a legal expert.
 GPA or General Power of Attorney can be executed for any act or deed with regard to any activity or any property which can be movable as well immovable.
 Main misconception about GPA or General Power of Attorney is that it confers legal title to the person in whose favor it has been issued.
 Strictly legally GPA or General Power of Attorney does not confer any transfer of title or ownership rights as it is a general authorization to do certain deeds and acts.
-In common parlance we find two types of power of attorneys being issued first is GPA or General Power of Attorney and second one is Special Power of Attorney.
+In common parlance we find two types of power of attorneys being issued first is GPA or General Power of Attorney and second one is SPA or the Special Power of Attorney.
 There is a difference between two attorneys which can be explained as under:

 GENERAL POWER OF ATTORNEY: